electricimp/Usb/DriverDevelopmentGuide.md

 ### Driver probing procedure

 To get information whether the driver can deal with attached device, USB framework probes every registered device with [match](#matchdeviceobject-interfaces) function where  [USB.Device](#usbdevice-class) instance (attached device peer) and device exposed [interfaces](#interface-descriptor) are provided.
 If the driver can work with this device and the interfaces, it should return new instance of the driver class.
+Or an array of instances if the driver decides to work with each interface individually.
 After that USB framework keep on probing of other drivers if there is any in the list.

-#### Composite device drivers
+#### Single interface access from different drivers

-From the USB framework point of view attached USB device consists of set of functional interfaces, and each interface `may` have individually assigned driver.
-USB specification distinguishes composite type device ( where every interface acts individually) and regular devices (where interfaces are only parts of the device function).
-In case of composite device USB framework split up device interfaces according to [Interface Association Descriptor](http://www.usb.org/developers/docs/InterfaceAssociationDescriptor_ecn.pdf) (or individually if no IAD is provided) and try to find driver for every interface (or group of interfaces).
-Thus there is possible situation when a single driver is probed and instantiated several times for the same device.
+The framework doesn't limit the drivers from access to every interface resources the driver receives through [match](#matchdeviceobject-interfaces) function.
+It is up to driver author to create it safe way and to address situation when several drivers may want to change device state in parallel.
+An example of such collision is an exception that may be thrown by [USB.FunctionalEndpoint.read()](#readdata-oncomplete) if second driver call it while previous session is not finished.

 ### Getting access to device exposed interfaces